k97-Media/railsAutoReload/README.md

 * Below you can read all the steps in text form.
 For the video you can visit this LINK

-* Check this **list** to see the different locations that we needed to add new codes
+* Check this **list** at the end of this Readme to see the different locations that we needed to add new codes

 ---------------------------------------